-We know that people with autism are visual learners and have good visual skills, therefore, we should use visuals and pictures to share a message, reduce anxiety and add structure.
+We know that autistic individuals are often visual learners and have good visual skills, therefore, we should use visuals and pictures to share a message, reduce anxiety and add structure.
 We must also ensure we demonstrate an activity first, as well as modelling how to take part in an activity.
 This aids the children’s understanding of what they need to do.

 The characteristics of autism

-Including difficulty with social communication, interaction, rigidity of thought and sensory processing differences.
+Including social communication, interaction, thought and sensory processing differences.